 Corby's portfolio of mixable liqueur brands consists of McGuinness liqueurs (which is Canada's largest mixable liqueur brand family) and Meaghers liqueurs.
-Retail volume for Corby's mixable liqueurs portfolio lagged category trends with retail volume declining 2% for the quarter ended September 30, 2017 when compared to the same period last year.
-Retail value remained flat for the same comparable period.
+Retail volume for Corby's mixable liqueurs portfolio lagged category trends with retail volume declined 1% for the first quarter, while retail value remained flat to the same comparable period.

-The liqueurs category grew 1% in retail volume and 3% in retail value for the three-month comparable period ended September 30, 2017.
-Category growth was led by new innovations and cream-based offerings with which McGuinness does not directly compete.
+The liqueurs category grew 3% in retail volume and 4% in retail value for the quarter ended September 30, 2018.
+Category growth was primarily led by new innovations and cream-based offerings.

 Our current strategy is to expand innovation and focus on strong programming in the retail environment, ensuring that our flavour offering is aligned to consumer trends.
-Two new flavours, McGuinness Simple Syrup and McGuinness Apple Whisky, were launched in the fourth quarter of 2016, followed by McGuinness Butterscotch at the end of September and the launch of an expanded range of flavour offerings in a 375mL format to encourage consumer trial.
+Recently launched innovation, McGuinness Ruby Red Grapefruit as well as the launch of an expanded range of flavour offerings in a convenient 375mL format, to encourage consumer trial.
+McGuinness also benefited from co-branded programs activated in retail and onpremise and through social media.